top of page

 Senior Advisor & Social Innovation Expert.

-Louise has played a pivotal role in strengthening the social innovation field globally and elevating its visibility on both national and global agendas, from working with the European Commission since 2010 and pioneering a decade-long collaboration with the Mayor of Seoul to embed social innovation practices across the city.
-Louise is a global bridge builder and has worked closely with foundations and universities around the world to help them embrace social innovation and prepare for future challenges since 2013.
+Louise has played a pivotal role in strengthening the social innovation field globally and elevating its visibility on both national and global agendas.
+Louise is a global bridge builder and has worked closely with public institutions, foundations and universities around the world to help them embrace social innovation and prepare for future challenges.

 Aparna Uppaluri